ZycAlix/Projet-Spyware/Cifar10.md

     print(dataset.__getitem__(6))

   ```
-  With a key_word of dataset, we could directly use the dataset of MMF without builder and dataset if this dataset is downloadable.
+  The samples of this dataset are obtained directly by calling MMF's Builder and Dataset with the key_word of the MMF dataset.
 For more informations, please look at this : [*MMF_Dataset*](https://github.com/facebookresearch/mmf/tree/master/mmf/datasets/builders)

 ### Torchvision
-  For Torchvision, also Torchtext and Torchaudion, we could use directly their datasets given, but we should also creer two file Builder and Dataset for them.
+  For the three sisters of the Torch series, we can use the datasets they generate directly, but we have to build Builders and Datasets for them separately, as described in the previous section.
 Here is an example:
   ```
     ... in Builder: